 You should be able to find Melissa’s Produces’ Baby Dutch Yellow Potatoes all over right now.

-- 4 tablespoons unsalted butter softened
+- 4 tablespoons unsalted butter, softened

-- 1/2 teaspoon finely minced garlic
+- 1/2 teaspoon garlic, minced

-- 1/8 teaspoon sea salt
+- 1/8 teaspoon salt

-- Freshly ground black pepper to taste
+- ground black pepper to taste